nic-dgl103/extra-assignment-floats/README.md

 Tips:
 - Figure out your HTML structure for the whole page before you think about CSS
 - Make your HTML as semantically correct and streamlined as possible.
-Try using the button HTML element: https://www.w3schools.com/tags/tag_button.asp
 - You can copy and paste lorem ipsum content from here: https://www.lipsum.com/feed/html
 - The images are available in the images folder
 - You can use any sans-serif font and pick any grays/orange that you like
 - Use the VSCode HTMLHint extension and the browser developer tools to help you debug your code
 - Remember that there are always many ways to code a layout

-### Step 2: Validate your work
-1. Go to https://validator.w3.org/#validate_by_upload to validate your HTML.
-Take a screenshot
-2. Go to https://jigsaw.w3.org/css-validator/#validate_by_upload to validate your CSS.
-Take a screenshot.

-### Step 3: Submit your work
+### Step 2: Submit your work
 Complete the following steps from the GitHub and GitHub Desktop Reference Guide:
 1. Commit your changes if you’ve made changes since the last commit.
 2. Push your changes to GitHub.